Buying a Vehicle in Canada and the USA

 a car, but once they find out how inexpensive per-owned vehicles

 are in Canada and the U.S., many want one.

 is to purchase one with as few problems or potential problems

 Get help when buying

-a high ethical reputation in North America, although this is changing.
+a high ethical reputation in North America.

 See the excellent film "Breaking Away" for a typical